 - Customizable Campaigns – Customize your campaigns to fit your goals and budget

-To learn more about this cutting-edge solution, join us for our free webinar on Wednesday, June 22, at 11:00 a.m.
-Pacific time (2:00 p.m.
-Eastern).
-You’ll hear success stories from representatives of three MeridianLink clients, including Christine Wright from FedChoice who will talk about her experiences and how her institution has benefited from using Engage.
+To learn more about this cutting-edge solution, watch our webinar on-demand.
+In this webinar, we shared the success stories of three MeridianLink Engage clients using the software’s personalized recommendations and communication tactics to boost engagement and growth potential, including Christine Wright from FedChoice who talked about her experiences and how her institution has benefited from using Engage.